0112Derrick/ollamaCopilot/README.md

 ## Known Issues

+- Right clicking and prompting ollama does not always open the web view and execute the prompt on the first attempt.
+- Suggestion does not clear out after accepting it.

+## Uninstalling

+- Press Cmd + shift + p or Ctrl + shift + p type Ollama: uninstall.
+This will wipe all saved data by the extension.
+It is important to do this step before uninstalling the extension because the extension saves your embedded workspaces and vscode will not remove this data if you uninstall the app normally.

 ## Troubleshooting

-If you are getting an error it most likely means your model is not running or your extension settings are not pointed to your correct model / url.
+- If you are getting an error it most likely means your model is not running or your extension settings are not pointed to your correct model / url.

+- Most issues should have an error message pop up and detail the problem.

 ## Changelog